code-mena/code-mena/README.md

 # 💫 About Me:

-🔭 I’m currently working as a DevOps Engineer. 🗸<br>
+🔭 I’m currently working as an IT Engineer. 🗸<br>
 👯 I’m looking to collaborate with other developers to grow together. 🗸<br>
-🌱 I’m currently gaining cloud skills. 🗸<br>
+🌱 I’m currently gaining ai skills. 🗸<br>
-💬 Ask me about DevOps. 🗸
+💬 Ask me about ai. 🗸

 # 📊 GitHub Stats: